Chapter 2 - Vision and Values

 The escapees could carry no maps.
 Maps would provide valuable information to the bounty hunters and federal marshals who captured escaped slaves for large financial and social rewards.

-Those who had to travel on foot or by horseback relied on Polaris and the “Drinking Gourd” (the Big Dipper or Ursa Major) along with their knowledge of bird migration patterns and environmental markers such as moss growing on the north side of trees
+Those who had to travel on foot or by horseback relied on Polaris and the “Drinking Gourd” (the Big Dipper or Ursa Major) along with their knowledge of bird migration patterns and environmental markers such as moss growing on the north side of trees8.

 The act of navigating on land following the north star strikes me as a good analogy for change.